ucli-tools/gits/README.md

 - **Quick Pull**: Combines checkout, stash, fetch, pull, and status operations.
 - **Rapid Push**: Stages all changes, prompts for a commit message, commits, and pushes in one command.
 - **Easy Commit**: Quickly commit changes with a custom message.
-- **Pull Request Management**: Create, close, and merge PRs for both GitHub and Gitea.
+- **Pull Request Management**: Create, close, and merge PRs for Forgejo, Gitea, and GitHub.
-- **Platform Authentication**: Login and logout functionality for both GitHub and Gitea.
+- **Platform Authentication**: Login and logout functionality for Forgejo, Gitea, and GitHub.
 - **Issue Management**: Fetch and save issues from both public and private repositories with flexible authentication options.
 - **Branch Management**: Create, delete, and manage branches easily.
 - **Repository Initialization**: Initialize a new Git repository and push it to GitHub.